Heathen Resources If you don't know anything about what it means to be heathen, you'll want to read this.

 If you're thinking that maybe you're a heathen yourself, and you want to know what to do about it, you'll want to read this.

-The Troth - This is a universalist heathen organization whose presence is primarily in the U.S. Universalist means the people in this organization build their religion around the gods of the Norse/Germanic myths, but they are less interested in why this interests you than the people in some other heathen organizations.
-The Troth produces a nice quarterly magazine called Idunna; you don't have to be a member to receive this magazine, but you will receive it if you join.
-I'm on the High Rede of The Troth, at least until Summer 2012.
+The Troth - This is an inclusive heathen organization whose presence is primarily in the U.S. Inclusive means the people in this organization build their religion around the gods of the Norse/Germanic myths, but they are less interested in why this interests you than the people in some other heathen organizations.
+The Troth produces a nice quarterly magazine called Idunna.
+You don't have to be a member to receive this magazine, but you will receive it if you join.

 Asatru Folk Assembly - This is a folkish heathen organization, also primarily in the U.S. Folkish indicates the belief that people function best when they are aligned with the folk religion of their ancestors, whatever that ancestry might be.
 Long discussions regarding correlation and causation can ensue from that.
 These discussions usually go nowhere and achieve nothing.
-Nevertheless, folkish does not mean racist, and I have a lot of friends in the AFA.
+Nevertheless, folkish does not mean racist.
+I still have friends in the AFA, although fewer than I used to.
+It is easy to say that the AFA's previous leader Steve McNallen and I disagree on some important issues.
+The new leader, Matt Flavel, pushes beyond the boundaries of folkishness in regrettable directions.

 Odinic Rite - This is another folkish heathen organization, but it is more inherently international.
 Participation in the Odinic Rite is more structured than in most other groups.
 They have materials and workgroups aimed specifically at heathen families.
-I have a lot of friends in the OR, too.
+I have friends in the OR, too.
+I haven't heard much about this group recently, though.

 I'm very pleased to have written Days in Midgard and to see it in print.
 Unfortunately, your ability to buy it has not assured me a life of ease, and I still have to work for a living.
 If you're interested in software, you might look at my tech site, www.brising.com.
 If you know much about Norse myths, you already understand the name and why it is appropriate.
 If not, there's a brief explanation if you click on the page headers over there.
 Yes, I do contract work, and I'll be happy to talk with you about that.